Colorado faces steep climb to return program to glory days

 Brown so deeply wants to see the Buffs return to the glory of ages ago, when bowl games were just a matter of which one, not just hoping for a berth.
 But he also realizes it’s an Everest sort of ascension out of a rocky slide that’s seen the program tumble to 1-6 this season (all losses by 23 or more points) and cost coach Karl Dorrell his job earlier this month.

-The Buffaloes, who are 1-3 in the Pac-12, have free-fallen to near the bottom of the college football landscape, with CBS Sports ranking them as the lowest Power Five school (120th overall) this week.
+The Buffaloes, who are 1-3 in the Pac-12, have free-fallen to near the bottom of the college football landscape.

 For their recent fall from grace, there’s a myriad of reasons.
 Partly, the transfer portal (Colorado lost a chunk of players before this season).
 Partly, the money surrounding name, image and likeness deals (complicated by state policies).
 But perhaps more than anything, a not-so-clear understanding of precisely what’s necessary to win in Boulder.